Mengqi-Lei/HyperCounter/README.md

     <img src="figures/framework.jpg" width="96%" height="96%">
 </div>

 **Figure 1.
-The framework of the proposed HyperCounter.**
+The framework of the proposed Hyper-Counter.**

 **_Abstract -_** In RGB-T crowd counting, the performance of existing methods is often constrained by two major challenges.
 On the one hand, the inherent spatial misalignment between RGB and thermal infrared images makes cross-modal feature alignment and fusion extremely difficult.
 On the other hand, effectively integrating the complementary semantic information from both modalities and capturing their complex high-order associations remains a significant challenge.
-To address these issues, we propose a novel framework based on cross-modal hypergraph fusion (HyperCounter), which for the first time introduces hypergraph learning into RGB-T cross-modal fusion.
+To address these issues, we propose a novel framework based on cross-modal hypergraph fusion (Hyper-Counter), which for the first time introduces hypergraph learning into RGB-T cross-modal fusion.
 Specifically, we utilize parallel Transformer backbones to extract multi-scale features and employ convolutional blocks to preliminarily fuse the features from both modalities into joint features.
 Subsequently, we design a cross-modal hypergraph perception module (CroM-HP), where feature patches are treated as vertices, and a cross-modal hypergraph is constructed based on the joint and cross-modal features.
 Hypergraph neural networks are then used to achieve efficient semantic information interaction and fusion.
 Through CroM-HP, the model can associate corresponding regions across modalities in a spatially flexible manner and fully understand the intricate complementary semantic correlations.
 Moreover, a pyramid structure is adopted in the multi-level CroM-HPs to achieve cross-scale semantic transmission.
 Experiments on two widely used datasets, RGBT-CC and Drone-RGBT, demonstrate that our framework achieves the best performance, significantly outperforming previous methods.
-In particular, compared to the second-place method on the Drone-RGBT dataset, HyperCounter improves the GAME(0) and RMSE metrics by 7.58\% and 9.71\%, respectively.
+In particular, compared to the second-place method on the Drone-RGBT dataset, Hyper-Counter improves the GAME(0) and RMSE metrics by 7.58\% and 9.71\%, respectively.

 ## Datasets📚